IJG-DR/bikesharing/README.md

 #### Bike Utilization

-In addition to this logistical challenge, individual bike utilization suggests some bikes are overextendend and will likely require more maintenance.
+In addition to this logistical challenge, individual bike utilization suggests some bikes are overextended and will likely require more maintenance.
 With today's remote sensing technology, this can easily be monitored so that these bikes are timely relocated to stations with lower utilization.

 ![bike_utilization](Resources/images/bike_utilization.png)

 ## Summary

 In summary, we feel very confident that a bike riding program can be successful in Des Moines.
-The data validates that bikes mostly used for short duration commute to work among young adults.
+The data validates that bikes are mostly used for short duration commutes to work by young adults.
 The preference of these users for a subscription plan provides an additional level of stability for the program as income streams are recurring and predictable.

-We also added two worksheets with filters for user type, gender and weekday, with a convenient slider for animating a map to show, in one case start station transit volumes, and in the other case end station transit volumes, during the hours of the day.
-This visualization tool can provide usefull insights on utilization paterns for the program.
+We also added two visualization worksheets with filters for user type, gender and weekday, with a convenient slider for animating a map to show, in one case start station transit volumes, and in the other case end station transit volumes, during the hours of the day.
+This visualization tool can provide useful insights on utilization patterns for the program.

 ![map_with_animation_slider](Resources/images/map_with_animation_slider.png)